lierdakil/pandoc-crossref/README.md

 such, provided as-is, with zero guarantees.
 Feel free to open issues if those don't work though, I'll try to do what I can.

+After unpacking the pre-built executables, simply place them somewhere Pandoc can find them (somewhere in PATH, `cwd`, etc.).
+For instance, on Windows, you may want to copy them in the same directory that `pandoc.exe` was installed in (that is, in `C:\Program Files\Pandoc\`), provided that directory has been added to PATH environment variable.

 **WARNING:** When using pre-built executables, **make sure that your pandoc version matches the version pandoc-crossref was built against, otherwise weird stuff will likely happen.** Feel free to open issues if there's a new